 Sorcerer Lodge itself is a basic no-fuss three story wood-frame building.
 Sixteen people are comfortable in the lodge, eighteen if they’re close friends.
 Couples can have their own bedrooms.
 The layout itself is similar to many other lodges.
 There is a common area with lots of seating and storage for food in the main area.
 There’s also a foyer where you can store packs, dry out gear and deal with boots and sleeping quarters above.
 A wood-fired sauna is in a separate nearby building.
 Bathrooms are also outside in separate outhouse buildings.

 The kitchen is very cozy which in large part is why we elected to go with a cook.
 There isn’t that much room for many people to move around in there.

 The lodge has power via a generator that’s fired up in the evenings so you can charge radios or music players etc. There is no internet connection but there is VHF radio communications via a repeater so avalanche, weather and other miscellaneous information can be readily exchanged.

 Simply put the terrain in Sorcerer Lodge’s tenure has outstanding variety.
-During the course of a previous trip in 2007 and this more recent trip we had variation in touring desire and skill.
 There was more than enough beginner, intermediate, advanced and expert terrain for everyone.
 For those who are curious take a look at these maps (older map from the lodge and 1:20,000 TRIM data Govt of BC map).

 The lodge itself is on a knob that’s well-protected from the elements.
 However you will almost always have to skin back up to it after your day’s activities.
 Your touring group will have to keep that in mind and save a handful of trail mix for the last push back to the lodge at end of the day.
 Don’t forget your skins when you leave to start the day!